mhoffrog/onedev-manual/pages/develop-standalone-plugins.md

    ![do-not-tick-simple-project-option](../images/develop-standalone-plugins/do-not-tick-simple-project-option.png)

 5. Click the next button to go to next page.
-If this is the first time you adding a OneDev plugin, you will need to click the _configure_ button to add OneDev remote archetype catalog.
+If this is the first time you are adding a OneDev plugin, you will need to click the _configure_ button to add OneDev remote archetype catalog.
 The catalog url is: https://artifact.onedev.io/artifactory/onedev/archetype-catalog.xml.
-Apply and close the catalog adding dialog, Eclipse should list all archetypes relating to OneDev.
-If you added the catalog before, just input _io.onedev_ to filter the archetype
+Apply and close the catalog adding dialog, Eclipse should list all OneDev archetypes.
+If you've already added the catalog before, just input _io.onedev_ to filter the archetypes

    ![add-archetype-catalog](../images/develop-standalone-plugins/add-archetype-catalog.png)